account931/blankspace_vue_2022/README.md

 > 99% the same as Cleansed version (Cleansed version contains less comments)

 > Text editing tool on Vue Framework.
-Additionally uses Typo-JS Library for spell check (https://github.com/cfinke/Typo.js) + Element-UI Library.
+Additionally uses Typo-JS Library for spell check (https://github.com/cfinke/Typo.js) + Element-UI Library (FALSE).
->
+> check

+## Blankspace remover tool on Vue Framework.

+- <p> The application checks text for commom punctuantion errors; it performs a check, finds, highlights and fixes all double blankspaces, blankspace + comma, blankspace + full stop. </p>
+- <p> Additionally, it fixes consecutive duplicates, double commas, double dots, cases when word is preceeded by comma without no space and more, see full list below.</p>
+- <p> Ready build script can be found at /dist </p>
+- <p> Hot reload is availabe at http://localhost:8080/#/  on CLI -> npm run dev </p>

 ##  How to use Typo-js Library:
 - <p> Use `npm i typo-js` to install .</p>